 - Be alert and aware of deer at dusk and dawn.
 These are the most likely periods that deer will be out or near the road.
 These times happen to also be periods when a driver’s vision is most compromised.
 Mating season (between October and January) also brings more deer out.
 To avoid a car accident involving a deer, slow down and stay alert; especially after dark.

 - If you see one deer there are probably more nearby.
 Deer are pack animals.
 They rarely travel alone.
-When you see one deer cross the road chances are there are more nearby.
 Slow down and be on the lookout for more deer that may dart in front of your vehicle.

 - Drive down the center lane when possible to avoid hitting a deer.
 On a multi-lane road, the center lane is the safest course of travel and your best bet to avoid hitting a deer that may dart out into traffic.

 - Never swerve to avoid hitting a deer.
-Swerving often causes drivers to lose control of the vehicle.
+Swerving often causes drivers to lose control.
 In addition, you may end up hitting something much more damaging than a deer.
-If a deer appears in front of you when driving down the road, stay the course and hit the deer.

 - Alert deer by honking!
 Experts recommend one long blast of the horn to scare deer out of the road.

 Contact a Boise Motorcycle Accident Lawyer Immediately

 Don’t wait to call a motorcycle crash attorney in Boise, Idaho.
 The accident lawyers at Parke Gordon Law Firm are aggressive, experienced, and trusted.
 Let us fight for you to ensure you get a fair settlement for your injuries.
 The motorcycle accident attorneys at Parke Gordon Law Firm believe every client deserves top-tier representation.
 Call our Boise law office at (208) 322-7274 for a free consultation.
 We are willing to meet in person or discuss your case over the phone during a free case review.
 You pay nothing until your case is settled.